 - Using recycled paper and reducing the amount of paper used.

 - Reducing business trips through using online meeting systems.

 Sompo Museum of Art’s Logo

-We elected to use this as our logo with the hope that we place due importance on the freedom provided by art.
+We chose to use this as our logo with the hope that we put due importance on the freedom provided by art.